AppliedIS/fury-test-data/README.md

-# docker-compose-modis
+# docker-compose-features
-Scripts to construct docker containers and populate with a stream of data based on MODIS.
+Scripts to construct docker containers and populate with last seven days of MODIS and VIIRS data.

 ## Daemonize
 Create daemonized instance of the PostGIS and GeoServer containers: